JuliaReinforcementLearning/GridWorlds.jl/README.md

 # GridWorlds

 A package for creating grid world environments for reinforcement learning in Julia.
 The focus of this package is on being **lightweight** and **efficient**.

 This package is inspired by [gym-minigrid](https://github.com/maximecb/gym-minigrid).
 In order to cite this package, please refer to the file `CITATION.bib`.
 Starring the repository on GitHub is also appreciated.
+For benchmarks, refer to `benchmark/benchmark.md`.

 ## Table of contents: